sepses/ics-sec-kg/README.md

 We have tried and tested it in OSX (Intel i7@3,1GHz, OSX Mojave, 16GB RAM).
 The benchmark result (excluding SHACL check) is available in the following [link](https://github.com/sepses/cyber-kg-converter/blob/master/doc/benchmark.png)

-## Access Services

-Example queries are now added (`example-queries.txt`), which can be tested in our [SPARQL endpoint](https://w3id.org/sepses/sparql).

-Other interface beyond SPARQL are also provided, such as [Linked Data Interface](https://sepses.ifs.tuwien.ac.at/index.php/cyber-kg/), [Triple Pattern Fragment](http://ldf-server.sepses.ifs.tuwien.ac.at/) and [Dump-files](https://sepses.ifs.tuwien.ac.at/index.php/datasets/)   (in .turtle and .HDT).

 @SEPSES team